 Day 2 Sanur

-The morning is yours to relax and take in your exotic surroundings.
-The group will meet for lunch at the hotel for orientation and then the rest of the day is at leisure.
+The morning is yours to relax and take in the exotic surroundings.
+The group will meet for lunch at the hotel for orientation and then the rest of the day is open for exploring.

 Fly today from Bali to Java, and spend a transit night in Semarang.
 This city has historically been at the crossroads of maritime trade routes, and continues to be a center of commerce.
 However, while you are here, enjoy visits to Sam Poo Kong Temple Complex, a holy site for both Buddhists and Muslims, and the Chinese Buddhist Temple, where you will have the chance to make traditional offerings.
 Spend the night at the Ciputra, a 4-star hotel with a fantastic breakfast spread.